Dieau/Dieau/README.md

 # Hey there 👋

 ## About me
-I used to be a pastry chef for ten years, and the covid gave me lot of time to think about my future, that's how I've discovered the wonderful world of programming.
-I started by the famous pool of 42, and so, I keep learning everyday all these languages ❤️

 - 🔭 I’m currently a student at  **42**, in Lyon, France
 - 🌱 I’m currently learning **C** and **CPP** languages
 - 💬 Ask me about anything, I'll always be happy to help if I can